vfdev-5/DobbleGameVision/README.md

-# Computer vision for 'Double' game
+# Computer vision for 'Dobble' game

 Idea : Support player with computer vision system to recognize and compare objects on the cards